Biotechnology Stocks

 One of the leading companies in this sector is CRISPR Therapeutics, founded by one of the discoverers of CRISPR-CAs9.

-Its CAR-T cells are modified not only to target cancer cells, but also to reduce the risk of unwanted side effects (graft versus host disease) as well as to increase the survival time of the modified immune cell in the patient's body, giving it more time to attack cancer cells.
+Its CAR-T cells are modified not only to target cancer cells but also to reduce the risk of unwanted side effects (graft versus host disease) and to increase the survival time of the modified immune cell in the patient's body, giving it more time to attack cancer cells.

-CRISPR is also investing a CAR-NK therapy, in partnership with Nkarta Therapeutics (NKTX), in the pre-clinical stage.
-CAR-NK therapies have the potential to be even less likely to trigger side effects, and to be more effective against solid tumors (90% of cancer in adults).
+CRISPR is also investing in a CAR-NK therapy, in partnership with Nkarta Therapeutics (NKTX), in the pre-clinical stage.
+CAR-NK therapies have the potential to be even less likely to trigger side effects and to be more effective against solid tumors (90% of cancer in adults).

 Synthetic biology company Gingko Bioworks announced in April 2023 a partnership with the Wisconsin Alumni Research Foundation (WARF) to jointly develop the new generation of CAR-T treatment.
 Researchers at the WARF were behind the first FDA-approved CAR-T therapy.
 Today, 6 CAR-T therapies have been approved, and intense research efforts are being made to adapt CAR-T therapies to solid tumors.